 How The Social Construction Of Risk Shapes Network Organization

 In terms of concentration, our actor degree distribution (i.e. how many times an actor is involved in the structuration of a CDO) shows considerable variation.
 In our dataset, 51.8% (187 of the 361) of actors are involved in the structuration of individual CDOs only once or twice and over 80% of actors are involved in less than ten CDOs.
 However, there is also significant concentration: 5.5% (20 of the 361) of actors are involved in the structuration of more than 50 CDOs (Figure 4).
 The frequency of actor involvement depends on their role (Figure 5).
-Collateral management is the most fragmented: of the 149 collateral managers in our dataset, the majority manage either one CDO (69 collateral managers) or two CDOs (33 collateral managers).
+Collateral management is the most uneven: of the 149 collateral managers in our dataset, the majority manage either one CDO (69 collateral managers) or two CDOs (33 collateral managers).
 IPs, are more concentrated; although not all US banks are equally involved in CDO structuration.
-Merrill Lynch arethe most prominent IP in our sample (supporting anecdotal evidence in Lewis 2010), involved in 84 CDOs, followed by Goldman Sachs with 39 and Citigroup with 35 CDOs.
+Merrill Lynch is the most prominent IP in our sample (supporting anecdotal evidence in Lewis 2010), involved in 84 CDOs, followed by Goldman Sachs with 39 and Citigroup with 35 CDOs.
 Administrative support functions where experience is valued like trustees are highly concentrated, with a small number of well-established firms (for example, JP Morgan, LaSalle Bank and Wells Fargo) active in a larger number of CDOs.

 (INSERT FIGURE 4 and 5 ABOUT HERE)